vkuhlmann/latex-cropcatalog/README.md

 # Installation

 Currently, the package isn't available at CTAN.
 Copy the `.sty` file to the same directory as the `.tex` files where you want to use it in.
-Or, copy the text contents, paste them in your text editor, and save them using the `.sty` extension, in the directory mentioned.
+Or, copy the text contents, paste them in your text editor, and save them with a `.sty` extension into the directory mentioned.

 # Use